richardcrng/redux-leaves/README.md

 ### Problem

-I have found that [Redux](https://redux.js.org/) and [Redux DevTools](https://github.com/zalmoxisus/redux-devtools-extension) both work great for following what is happening in your app.<sup>1</sup>
+[Redux](https://redux.js.org/) and [Redux DevTools](https://github.com/zalmoxisus/redux-devtools-extension) both work great for following what is happening in your app.<sup>1</sup>

-However, there are three pain points that I encountered:
+However, there are three pain points that at least one developer has encountered:

 1. **Ugly boilerplate maintenance**: one more slice of state =  another load of action types, creators and reducers to write.
 2. **Unhelpfully named constants**: what was `NONTRIVIAL_THING_HAPPENED` meant to do, again...?
-3. **Repetitive reducer logic**: an action that updates some slice of state to true? *How novel!*
+3. **Repetitive reducer logic**: an action that updates some slice of state to `true`? *How novel!*

 <sup>1</sup> *cf. what you* intended *to happen in your app...*